Agrimatics/activemodel-datastore/README.md

 `@key=#<Google::Cloud::Datastore::Key @kind="User", @id=1, @parent=#<Google::Cloud::Datastore::Key @kind="ParentUser", @id=12345>>`

 All of the User entities will now belong to an entity group named ParentUser and can be queried by the Company ID.
 When we query for the users we will provide User.parent_key(12345) as the ancestor option.

-*Ancestor queries are always strongly consistent.*

-However, there is a small downside.
-Entities with the same ancestor are limited to 1 write per second.
-Also, the entity group relationship cannot be changed after creating the entity (as you can't modify an entity's key after it has been saved).
+The entity group relationship cannot be changed after creating the entity because an entity's key cannot be modified after it has been saved.

 The Users controller would now look like this: